argumentcomputer/LSpec/README.md

   fun l => not l.isEmpty
 ```

 These are just some of the most trivial assertions.
 For the time being, we do not provide many more, although it can change.
-That said, one can easily define some custom assertion type for their own needs.
+That said, one can easily define a custom assertion type for their own needs.

 ## The `it` helper function

-`it` creates an instance of an `LSpec` and represents a single test. `it`
+`it` creates an instance of an `LSpec` and represents a single test.
-requires four arguments:
+`it` requires four arguments:

-1. `descr : String`: a discription of the test
+1. `descr : String`: a description of the test
 2. `val : α`: the value tested
 3. `rel : Rel α`: an assertion that `a` is tested on
 4. `next : LSpec`: the next test (also defined by an `it`);